ibrahim232/Thanos_project/README.md

 ## Description
 This project uses jupyter notebook and os, time and random modules in python
 ## Author
-This project is done bt Ibrahim Abdelnasar
+This project is done by Ibrahim Abdelnasar